jbridges-olioapps/minesweeper/instructions.md

 - Display current turn indicator
 - Show game status (waiting, active, finished)
 - Disable interactions when not player's turn
+- The Gameboard will present a different view depending on the player

 ### 8. Cell Component